ibm-cloud-docs/containers/storage-file-vpc-install.md

 The {{site.data.keyword.filestorage_vpc_short}} cluster add-on is available in Beta.
 {: beta}

+The following limitations apply to the add-on beta.

+- It is recommended that your cluster and VPC are part of same resource group.
+If your cluster and VPC are in separate resource groups, then before you can provision file shares, you must create your own storage class and provide your VPC resource group ID.
+For more information, see [Creating your own storage class](/docs/containers?topic=containers-storage-file-vpc-apps#storage-file-vpc-custom-sc).
+- New security group rules have been introduced in cluster versions 1.25 and later.
+These rule changes mean that you must sync your security groups before you can use {{site.data.keyword.filestorage_vpc_short}}.
+For more information, see [Adding {{site.data.keyword.filestorage_vpc_short}} to apps](/docs/containers?topic=containers-storage-file-vpc-apps).
+- New storage classes were added with version 2.0 of the add-on.
+You can no longer provision new file shares that use the older storage classes.
+Existing volumes that use the older storage classes continue to function, however you cannot expand the volumes that were created using the older classes.
+For more information, see the [Storage class reference](/docs/containers?topic=containers-storage-file-vpc-sc-ref).

 Need to update the add-on to a newer version?
 See [Updating the {{site.data.keyword.filestorage_vpc_short}} add-on](/docs/containers?topic=containers-storage-file-vpc-managing#storage-file-vpc-update)